eocdb/ocdb-docs/docs/source/ocdb-webui.md

 - __PUBLISHED__: submission data are searchable in the Database by anyone

 Whenever a submission is updated, its status in the submission page is set accordingly to _SUBMITTED_ or _VALIDATED_ again.
-On the other hand, files already published and searchable are not updated until the new/updated files are not processed by Database administrators, and the oldest version remains available.
+On the other hand, files already published and searchable are not updated until the new/updated files are processed by Database administrators.
+Instead, the oldest version remains available.

 ### Submission File Actions